Ministry-of-Silly-Scripts/codewars-js-arrayDiff/NOTES.md

     - update NOTES ✅
 - domain discussion ✅
 - it should return an empty array if the first array is empty (nothing to subtract from) ✅
+- it should return an the first array if the second array is empty ✅